Rahwakinfe/Portfolio/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!

-## Must-Haves
+## `Rahwa's portfolio` page

-> these are necessary for basic usability
+### Must-Have

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see a header
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Should-Haves

-> these will complete the user experience, but are not necessary
+- [ ] As a user I can read the title and background image of the page

+- [ ] As a user I can read an introduction about person's portfolio

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user I want to see information about work experience
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Could-Haves

-> would be really cool ... if there's time
+  - section work will be below what i do

+- [ ] As a user I can read about exprience of person

+  - there is a my work before my exprience section.

+- [ ] As a user I can to learn more about person

+  - there is a footer with email.

+### Should Haves

-- [ ] As a ...
-I want to ... so that ...
+- [ ] As a user, I want the website to be interactive and user usability

-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_
+  - the site will contain interesting simple design will be user-friendly

+### Could Haves

+- [ ] I want to get in touch with someone quickly

+  - There is a contact form in the header.